anhtdang92/iOS_Game_Simple_Test/README.md

     *   **Particle Effects**: When runes are matched, they burst into small, animated particles that fly outwards and fade.
 *   **Audio-Visual-Tactile Feedback**: Every significant action is paired with a corresponding sound, haptic, and visual effect to make the game feel immersive and responsive.
 *   **High Score Display**: The high score is always visible on the main screen and is a central part of the Game Over screen to motivate the player.

+---

+## Getting Started

+### Prerequisites
+- Xcode 15.0 or later
+- iOS 17.0 or later
+- Swift 5.9 or later

+### Installation
+1. Clone the repository
+2. Open `ArcaneAnvilApp.swift` in Xcode
+3. Build and run the project

+### Current Status
+✅ **Fully Playable**: All core game mechanics are implemented and functional
+✅ **Visual Assets**: Runes are properly displayed with colors and symbols
+✅ **Game Loop**: Complete match-3 gameplay with cascading matches
+✅ **Enchantment System**: Shop, card purchasing, and synergy effects
+✅ **Progression**: Level-based progression with increasing difficulty
+✅ **Persistence**: High score saving between sessions

+### Known Issues
+- Sound and haptic feedback currently print to console (ready for audio assets)
+- No actual image assets (using programmatic graphics instead)

+---

+## Contributing

+This is a prototype/demo project.
+Feel free to fork and experiment with the codebase!